AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 The 1% Low figure was hitting the maximum refresh rate of the monitor so I increased the resolution.
 The hit to performance was minimal and things did look a lot better.

-Benchmark Two: Far Cry (2004)
+Far Cry (2004)

-Strange and frustrating. the old X1300 cards were doing better with their (admittedly on-card) DDR2 memory.
+Strange and frustrating.
+The old X1300 cards were doing better with their (admittedly on‑card) DDR2 memory.

-Benchmark Three: Rome: Total War – (2004)
+Rome: Total War – (2004)

-Performance is largely similar to the older A8 APU with actually worse 1% lows.
+Performance is largely similar to the older A8 APU, with actually worse 1% lows.

-Benchmark Three: Hitman: Contracts – (2004)
+Hitman: Contracts – (2004)

 Left as a title here as I tested the A4 and A8 FM1 processors.
 The A8 was hitting the 60fps frame cap with everything switched on at 1280 x 1024 – it didn’t seem like a good use of time to test again on later hardware.

-Benchmark Five: Star Wars Republic Commando (2005)
+Star Wars Republic Commando (2005)

 Hitting the cap with the A8 and the same with the A10, no suprises here.

-Benchmark Six: F.E.A.R Extraction Point (2005)
+F.E.A.R Extraction Point (2005)

 1% Lows down, average framerate up again, definitely a pattern emerging here.

-Benchmark Seven: FlatOut 2 (2006)
+FlatOut 2 (2006)

-interesting how it reports 99% GPU utilisation to hit this frame cap, you would think that it may need to work less hard if it was finding pushing 75FPS so hard.
+It’s interesting how it reports 99% GPU utilisation to hit this frame cap.
+You’d think it might need to work less hard if it were finding 75 FPS so easy to maintain.

-Benchmark Eight: The Elder Scrolls IV: Oblivion – (2006)
+The Elder Scrolls IV: Oblivion – (2006)

 Back to running about in Oblivion and, in a familiar story the 1% low performance has dropped whilst average framerate has improved.